User experience (UX) is important because it focuses on people's needs.

 You can’t design a printed brochure without content; this is the same for websites.
 Make sure you are spending quality time on your website content by using an experienced copywriter – they will help you understand content hierarchy, think about search engine optimisation and create content for mobile-friendly viewing.

 It’s essential for designers to be working with real content rather than dummy/ Latin text.
 This enables them to create a design around the content hierarchy and important marketing messages.
 It helps to see and understand how the content people are engaging with will be represented.
+Words and design are fundamentally intertwined, and to work effectively, should always be considered at the same time as part of the planning process.

 6. Hicks law - less is more